-Nursing Schools & Licensure in Georgia (GA)
+Georgia Nursing Schools & Licensure

+Georgia is one of the fastest-growing states and has some of the best nursing schools in the country.
 The Georgia Board of Nursing approves more than 60 accredited nursing programs in Georgia, including associate’s of science in nursing (ASN), bachelor’s of science in nursing (BSN), master’s of science in nursing (MSN), post-master’s certificates, and doctorate of nursing practice (DNP) degrees.

 Nursing has multiple points of entry for every level of education.
 Starting with a high school diploma or GED, aspiring nurses can become licensed practical nurses (LVNs) with a year of training or enter a two-year or four-year nursing program.
-Those with non-nursing bachelor’s degrees can apply to one- to two-year BSN programs to earn a registered nurse (RN) license.
+Those with non-nursing bachelor’s degrees can apply to BSN programs to earn a registered nurse (RN) license.
 As for graduate-level education, applicants with BSN degrees and nursing experience are eligible for MSN, post-master’s certificates, and DNP programs to become advanced practice registered nurses (APRNs), which can lead to nurse leadership and research positions.

 With so many great options, it’s no wonder nursing is a popular career choice in the Peach State.
 Read on to learn more about accredited nursing schools in Georgia, including on-campus, hybrid, and online programs, nursing salaries, and how to earn a nursing license in Georgia.